 Dear Your Teen:

 If teenagers want to drink alcohol, they will find a way.
-Our job as parents is to delay the first drink for as long as possible.
-Additionally, under no circumstances, should we make it easier for them.
+Our job as parents is teen drinking prevention for as long as possible.
+Additionally, under no circumstances should we make it easier for them.

 In addition, parents may not know what happened before the kids came to their house.
 There might be a situation where a kid already took prescription pills.
 The combination of drugs and alcohol has a magnified impact, called potentiation.
 Providing alcohol under these facts could be extremely dangerous.